openheartmind/WISDOM/documents/content_record.md

+## Metascience 2025 application
+### Bio (150 words)
+Dr Cooper Smout is a designer, researcher, and social entrepreneur dedicated to systemic change.
+Inspired by a Vipassana meditation retreat, he transitioned from a career in architecture to study psychology and neuroscience, earning awards for his Honours and PhD theses on the neural mechanisms of visual awareness.

+After uncovering misaligned incentives in academia, Cooper shifted his focus to academic reform.
+He founded Free Our Knowledge, a collective action platform to advance open science practices.
+Insights from these campaigns informed the development of a novel open evaluation model.
+To prototype and validate the model, he established Open Heart + Mind, a citizen-science community and charity, applying it across both academic and non-academic contexts.

+Cooper is passionate about collaboration and sustainability, envisioning a future where distributed networks of diverse communities share data and co-develop collaborative AI to tackle complex global challenges, such as climate change.

+### Proposal
+Metavaluation is an open peer-review and collective valuation framework designed to overcome academia’s collective action problem and foster positive-sum voluntary cooperation.

+I’ll begin by outlining its development, which started as a radical scholarly publishing model and evolved through iterative experimentation into a generalizable solution for diverse communities.
+Its core innovation lies in pairwise comparisons, serving as both an evaluation mechanism and a ‘standard unit of value.’
+This enables automatic scaling of contributions in relative terms, while incentivizing high-quality evaluations through a self-reinforcing feedback loop.

+To demonstrate the framework’s flexibility, I’ll present data from multiple implementations across the arts, science, and technology sectors, highlighting how it connects communities around shared values and goals.
+I’ll then focus on an academic use case where Metavaluation was applied at a metaresearch conference, showing how it (a) surfaced community values and overlooked contributions, (b) incentivized evaluations, and (c) quantified contribution value across multiple dimensions.
+I’ll share analyses illustrating how the system fosters a virtuous cycle by recognizing and rewarding diverse contributions, such as metaresearch, evaluations, and system improvements.

+Finally, I’ll provide a demonstration of the newly-released, open-source Metavaluation app, and invite participants to use it to value diverse contributions to the Metascience 2025 conference, fostering fair recognition, informing future planning, and enabling a dynamic recognition and reward system for the Metascience community and beyond.

+## SIPS2025

+### Talk
+Metavaluation: An open, fair, and inclusive mechanism for valuing diverse scholarly contributions

+Metavaluation is a novel mechanism designed from first principles to overcome the collective action problem in academia by offering direct rewards for diverse contributions, including peer-reviews themselves.
+In this talk, I’ll give a brief overview of the framework, highlighting the key innovation: the use of pairwise comparisons as both an inclusive review protocol and a standard unit of value, serving to scale the relative value of all other contributions in a decentralised and autonomous manner.
+I’ll share data from several communities, within academia and beyond, as a testament to the models capacity to adapt to diverse contexts and foster coordination through interoperable metrics.
+I’ll close with a vision for how the model could connect diverse communities in the research space and beyond, fostering a virtuous cycle of value creation in line with the evolving needs and values of diverse research communities around the world.

+### Hackathon
+Metavaluation: Recognising and rewarding diverse contributions to SIPS

+Metavaluation is a novel mechanism designed from first principles to address the collective action problem in academia by offering direct rewards for diverse contributions—including peer reviews.
+The Metavaluation app, developed by the Open Heart Mind (OHM) community, is a free, open-source tool created to demonstrate the model and make it accessible to a wide range of communities.

+In this hackathon, participants will use the Metavaluation app to nominate SIPS contributions and determine their relative value through an inclusive peer-review process.
+Every participant will have the opportunity to vote for their preferred contributions and be rewarded for their input.
+By the end of the session, we will generate a set of multidimensional scores that reflect the unique qualities of each contribution—including the evaluations themselves.
+This dataset may serve as a replicable template for future investigations, potentially fostering a virtuous cycle of value creation within the SIPS community.

 ## Giveth project description

 We’re developing a free, open-source framework that any community can use to quantify the value of any contribution (e.g., ideas, actions, resources) in standard units, using an inclusive peer-review process, so that they can empower contributors, incentivise public goods and coordinate effectively.